 For instance, these technologies can be used to build a digital twin – a digital representation of a physical asset, process, or system that can be modified according to different parameters as required by the organization.

 Digital twins can be used to construct forecast models and allow for the implementation of contingency plans as necessary.
 For instance, a digital twin can be used to anticipate a product’s decline and end-of-life cycle on a sales channel.
-Using this data, the company can maintain optimal stock levels to avoid out-of-stock catastrophes or stock overflow, thus reducing redundancy.
+Using this data, the company can maintain optimal stock levels to avoid out-of-stock catastrophes or stock overflow, thus reducing redundancy in supply chains.

 The above is just one example where AI and ML can be used to optimize the supply chain.
 Using algorithms and predictive analysis, companies can parse through larger data sets and garner insights at an atomic level which can open an infinite number of possibilities where supply chain redundancy can be reduced.